France's Macron says fighting terror his top priority

 "There is no alternative to the non-proliferation agenda.
 It enables a constructive and demanding relationship with Iran," he said.

-He raised human rights with Putin and spoke out against Trump's decision to withdraw the United States from the Paris accord on fighting climate change.
+He raised human rights with Putin and spoke out against Trump's decision to withdraw the United States from the Paris accord on fighting climate change before later rolling out the red carpet to the Republican leader.

+On Tuesday Macron announced that Paris will host a summit to review progress on the 2015 accord on Dec 12.

+France's youngest-ever president has also irked some European partners, notably Poland, which he accused of "going against European interests in many areas".

 Tuesday's speech came a day after Macron hosted a mini-summit with African and European leaders on the migrant crisis.